Elton John brings "million dollar piano" to Vegas

 "It's great to be back here at the Colosseum at Caesars Palace," he told the crowd, joking that in the 2-1/2 years since he last performed on the stage, both he and singer Celine Dion who also played there had children.
 "Miracles happen here, I tell you."

-He played favourites including "Your Song," "Rocket Man," "Bennie and The Jets" and "Circle of Life" to a welcoming crowd that responded with standing ovations to nearly every song.
+He played favorites including "Your Song," "Rocket Man," "Bennie and The Jets" and "Circle of Life" to a welcoming crowd that responded with standing ovations to nearly every song.

 "It was just a warm feeling.
 You feel him, his presence," said audience member Robert Kang, of Washington D.C.